 MODIFIED.
 For modified racing there are different motors used for outdoor (asphalt) and indoor (carpet) as well as six cell and four cell.
 With the current technology in batteries for six cell racing our team is using 14 or 15 turn motors on large asphalt tracks or 15 or 16 turn motors on carpet tracks.
 For four cell carpet racing we use 12 to 14 turn motors depending upon track size and layout.
 For six cell racing the gear ratio would range from 4.5:1 to 5.3:1.
-For four cell racing the gear ratio would range from 4.2:1 to 5.0:1.
-The lower the wind of the motor the higher the starting gear ratio should be.
+For four cell racing the wind of the motor the higher the starting gear ratio should be.